ISO 20022 XML transition

 What we are doing to prepare

-We are a founding member of SWIFT’s Payments Market Practice Group (PMPG).
-We’re also an active participant in key working groups that are shaping the transition, including HVPS+, CBPR+, IP+, and various technical user groups.
-We’re participating in the pilot testing program for SWIFT Transaction Manager and have started community testing with other banks.
+Wells Fargo is a founding member of Swift’s Payments Market Practice Group (PMPG).
+We’re also an active participant in key working groups that are shaping the transition, including various technical user groups.
+We have had extensive testing with other clearing and partner banks.

-To help ensure we’re well-prepared to support our customers, we plan to transition from MT to MX messages in phases.
+To help ensure we’re well-prepared to support our customers, we plan to transition to ISO 20022 MX messages in phases.

 Message type